htjb/existing-probes-dark-ages/README.md

 uv run use_ionization.py
 ```

+in theory!

 ## Other codes

-Code uses HYREC-2 which can be installed by running hyrec-install.sh. recfast++ needs to be downloaded from the [website](https://www.jb.man.ac.uk/~jchluba/Science/CosmoRec/Recfast++.html) and can be installed by running `make` in the file.
+The code uses HYREC-2 which can be installed by running hyrec-install.sh and recfast++ which can be installed with recfast-install.sh.

 Need to be careful about the file paths assumed by the wrappers for HYREC-2 and recfast++ in `darkages/hyrec.py` and `darkages/recfast.py`.
-You can pass a base directory which is where the ini files with the parameters should be saved and loaded from but then the HYREC-2 wrapper assumes the output is in the `HYREC-2` folder and the recfast++ wrapper assumes it is in a file called `recfast-output` which you might have to make.
+You can pass a base directory which is where the ini files with the parameters should be saved and loaded from but then the HYREC-2 wrapper assumes the output is in the `HYREC-2` folder and the recfast++ wrapper assumes it is in a folder called `recfast-output` which you might have to make.

 ## Data